graphcore-research/tessellate-ipu/docs/development.md

-# JAX IPU Experimental Addons development guidelines
+# Tessellate IPU development guidelines

-There are some guidelines for doing development on JAX IPU experimental addons.
+There are some guidelines for doing development on Tessellate IPU.

 ## Development